About the Organization

 The Guelph Humane Society has a strong working relationship with local, provincial, and national animal welfare organizations; local school boards; the City of Guelph; Township of Centre Wellington; Township of Guelph-Eramosa; local veterinarians; the Ontario Veterinary College Health Sciences Centre at the University of Guelph; and Guelph Police Services and the Provincial Crown Attorney’s Office.
-We are an affiliate society of the Ontario SPCA, and proud member of the Canadian Federation of Humane Societies (CFHS).
+We are a proud member of the Canadian Federation of Humane Societies (CFHS).

 Our organization is guided by a Board of Directors made up of volunteers with a wide range of skills and business experience.
 The Board also convenes several ad hoc committees, which work to address specific issues.
 Day-to-day operations of the shelter are managed by the Executive Director and senior staff with the Board’s general guidance.

 We are a registered charitable, non-profit organization that does not receive government funding.
 As such, we depend on your donations and private funding to support our important work.
 The Guelph Humane Society charitable registration number is 119236305RR0001.